 Even though Alaska shore excursions often sell out quickly and it’s tough on the tour operator if they can’t fill seats at the last minute, we understand that things happen.
-At Alaska Shore Tours, we allow cancellations up to 14 days before the tour with a full refund of the tour price.
+Our flexible cancellation policy gives you added peace of mind.

 5. Their “activity levels” are not always very helpful.

 Every activity is assigned a level by the cruise line.
 Unfortunately, these levels are not very descriptive, and for some activities, may be woefully insufficient.

 For instance, most cruise lines list both the White Pass train trips and Glacier Point ATV Exploration as easy, but for the former Alaska excursion, you are simply a passenger, while the latter has you piloting your own vehicle.

 It’s always better to ask, especially if you have any health concerns or mobility issues.
 Minor issues like stiff knees or a limited range of motion can be unpleasant on an excursion like the Ocean Raft Adventure, even if you are relatively healthy otherwise.

 Check out our excursion guide for low-mobility tours.

 6. The tours booked on the ship are exactly the same as the ones you can book elsewhere.